|

 Oscillation record.

 Monthly AO index since January 1950, according data from the National Weather Service Climate Prediction Center.
 The thin line indicates the monthly values, and the thick line represents the simple running 37 month average, nearly corresponding to a running 3 yr average.
 Reference period 1979-2000.
-Last month shown: January 2013.
-Last diagram update 9 February 2013.
+Last month shown: July 2019.
+Last diagram update: 30 August 2019.

 Left diagram shows winter (DJF) sea-level pressure (SLP) averaged over the period 1900-2001.
 Isobars are spaced every 3 hPa with red colours used for SLP values greater or equal than 1013 hPa and blue colors used for lower values.
 Numbers at circumference indicate SLP values in hPa.
 Right diagram shows the modern distribution of permafrost in the Northern Hemisphere.
 Continuous permafrost is shown by dark blue colour.
 Discontinuous and sporadic permafrost is shown by light blue color.
 Red and black arrows show main surface air flow (warm and cold, respectively) as generated by the 20th century pattern of SLP.
 The overall windsystems set up by the average winter sea-level pressure appears to represent one of several controls on the present distribution of permafrost in the northern hemisphere.